-Things I Never Knew About First Aid: You can practice a lot of preventive first aid right in your home, according to Max Meyyour nome, according to Max Mey-er, instructor.
-For example: To prevent anyone's taking a dose of poison from your medicine cabinet instead of the desired medicine, stick a needle through the cork in the dangerous bottle; or, if a screw cap is used, attach a needle to the can with adhesive tame.
+Things I Never Knew About First Aid: You can practice a lot of preventive first aid right in your home, according to Max Meyer, instructor.
+For example: To prevent anyone's taking a dose of poison from your medicine cabinet instead of the desired medicine, stick a needle through the cork in the dangerous bottle; or, if a screw cap is used, attach a needle to the cap with adhesive tane.
 The to the cap with adhesive tape.
-The sharp prick of the needle will do more than any skull and crossbones to warn you.
+The sharp prick of the needle will do than any skull and crossbones to warn you.

-I'll bet those people who left the Citizens' Association meeting just before 10 o'clock will be sor-ry when they learn that refresh-ments were served at 10!
+I'll bet those people who left the Citizens' Association meeting just before 10 o'clock will be sorry when they learn that refreshments were served at 10!

 To pay a debt that I'm sorry I encumbered, I am forced to admit here and now that my first name is really Sarah.
-I don't like hame is really Sarah, I don't like it.
+I don't like it.
 It makes me almost cringe; too old-maidish, or something.
-When someone in high school started calling me "Sally," I was tickled to death, and adopted it perman-ently.
+When someone in high school started calling me "Sally," I was tickled to death, and adopted it permanently.
 (OK, DA?)

-Who else but our own Joanie would have enough nerve to push a British sailor into the reflecting pool?
+Who else but our own Joanie would have enough nerve to push a British sailor into the reflecting

 Mr. and Mrs. Philip Dean are here, visiting his brother, John Dean, at 1-C Woodland Way.
-Mrs. Dean, at 1-C Woodland Way.
-Mrs. John Dean, as reported here last week, has gone out of town on va-cation.-Mrs. George E. Hodsdon has gone to visit her mother at a Virginia beach.-Mis.
-Peggy Zor-ach left last Friday for Robin Hood, Maine.
-She'll be back in July.-Did you know that the Li-brary has on hand a book entitled.
-"What Shall We Name the Baby?
-It's by Winthrop Ames.-The year It's by Winthrop Ames.-The year old "Lucky" Letkemann left Wed-nesday for Denver, Colorado.
-"Lucky" was born in Colorado. and is returning via streamlined
+Mrs. John Dean, as reported here last week, has gone out of town on va-cation.-Mrs. George E. Hodsdon cation.-Mrs. George E. Hodsdon has gone to visit her mother at a Virginia beach.-Mis.
+Peggy Zorach left last Friday for Robin Hood, Maine.
+She'il be back in July.-Did you know that the Library has on hand a book entitled, "What Shall We Name the Baby?
+It's by Winthyon Ames.
+The year It's by Winthrop Ames.-The year old "Lucky" Letkemann left Wednesday for Denver, Colorado.
+"Lucky" was born in Colorado, and is returning via streamlined trains.

-Speaking of first aid (and I was, several paragraphs ago), a funny experience happened in our funny experience happened in our class this weke.
-We were waiting for some equipmnt, when in walk-ed a lady asking, "Is this the First Aid group?"
-"Yes," answer-ed Mr. Meyer, our instructor.
+Speaking of first aid (and I was, several paragraphs ago), a funny experience happened in our class this weke.
+We were waiting for some equipmnt, when in walked a lady asking, "Is this the First Aid group?"
+"Yes," answered Mr. Meyer, our instructor.
 "This is our sixth class, but you may still be able to get a little something out of it."
 "But where are the doctors and nurses?" the newcomer asked.
 "We don't have any visiting our class.
-By the way. any visiting our class.
-By the way, have you had any first aid at all?" asked Mr. Meyer.
+By the way. have you had any first aid at all?" asked Mr. Meyer.
 "Not exactly," asked Mr. Meyer, "Not exactly," said the newcomer, "but I'm a graduate nurse!"
 It seems she thought our class was part of the Emergency Medical Service.
 Mrs. R. Bole, 56-B Crescent Road, went to Pittsburgh last week-end with her son, Leo R. Bole.

-with her son, Leo K. Bole.
 If four-leaf clovers mean good luck, what do five-leaf clovers mean?
 Must be more of the same.
 At any rate, Mrs. Ethel Carson found one of the latter one day last week.
-Five minutes later she got an order for those adorable plaques she makes.-The girls of the Variety Store went into Nay-
+Five minutes later she an order for those adorable plaques she makes.-The girls of the Variety Store went into Nayweek for dinner.
+I hear that honeysuckle-to serve two purposes-could have been used to a very good effect.
+Kight?